netarchivesuite/webdanica/webdanica_with_postgresql.md

 This should enable us full access over database test_harvestdb as any system-user.

-3) Creation of Netarchivesuite tables in the test_harvestdb database as user 'test'
+3) Creation of Netarchivesuite tables in the test_harvestdb database as user 'test' This uses the scripts/sql/createHarvestDB.pgsql bundled with netarchivesuite 5.2.2.
+If the postgresql user is different from 'netarchivesuite', you need to replace all instances of 'netarchivesuite' in that script

 ```
 unzip distribution-5.2.2.zip -d 5.2.2
 psql test_harvestdb -U netarchivesuite < 5.2.2/scripts/sql/createHarvestDB.pgsql

 psql test_harvestdb -U netarchivesuite